jcalvezar/nextjs-mantine-auth/README.md

 - `storybook` – starts storybook dev server
 - `storybook:build` – build production storybook bundle to `storybook-static`
 - `prettier:write` – formats all files with Prettier

+## First time steps

+After cloning the application you have to follow the next steps:

+    npm install
+    npx auth secret

+...create a .env file and copy/paste the secret